Make University Deposits

-Please see the Cash and Check Handling Policy regarding the safekeeping and handling of these University assets.
-If your department receives cash or checks on a regular basis, contact cash operations for information about cash handling procedures and safeguarding of receipts.
+Please see the Cash and Check Handling Policy to understand your responsibilities regarding the safekeeping and handling of these University assets.
+If your department receives cash or checks on a regular basis, contact Cash and Investment Services to learn more about optimal cash handling procedures and the safeguarding of receipts.

 All checks and money orders must be made payable to Princeton University.
-It’s helpful if the person issuing the payment indicates the intended purpose for the payment in the memo line of the check.
+It is helpful if the person issuing the payment indicates the intended purpose for the payment in the memo line of the check.

 Electronic Check Processing

-Checks received for deposit at Princeton University are processed electronically via remote deposit.
+Checks received by Princeton University are processed electronically via remote deposit.
 Checks are scanned and the image is electronically transmitted to PNC Bank for processing.
-The issuer will not receive an original cancelled check as Princeton is required to destroy the check after it has been processed.
-However, cash operations secure database contains an electronic copy of all cash receipts, and copies of checks will be supplied to departments on request.
+The issuer will not receive an original cancelled check, as Princeton is required to destroy the check after it has been processed.
+However, our secure database contains an electronic copy of all cash receipts, and copies of checks will be supplied on request.

-- If the check is payable in US dollars, the department will receive credit for the full amount of the check.
+Payments in U.S. Dollars: If the check is payable in U.S. dollars, the department will receive credit for the full amount of the check.

-- If the check is payable in foreign currency, the check will be converted to US dollars at the prevailing US dollar exchange rate, and the department will receive the US dollar equivalent.
+Payments in Foreign Currency: If the check is payable in foreign currency, the check will be converted to U.S. dollars at the prevailing U.S. dollar exchange rate, and the department will receive the U.S. dollar equivalent.

-- In the event a check intended for payment to the University is made payable to an employee of the University, please have the individual endorse the check to the University by writing “Pay to the order of the Trustees of Princeton University” in the endorsement area of the back of the check and then sign just beneath.
+Checks Made Out to Employees: If a check intended for payment to the University is made payable to an employee, please have the individual endorse the check to the University by writing “Pay to the order of the Trustees of Princeton University” in the endorsement area of the back of the check and sign just beneath it.

-- Deposits cannot include checks issued by Princeton University.
-If a Princeton University issued check is included in a deposit, it will be removed and forwarded to invoice processing to be voided.
-Cash Operations will notify the department that the deposit has been adjusted and advise that an interdepartmenal invoice will need to be processed to receive the credit for the amount of the Princeton University issued check.
+Checks Issued by Princeton: Deposits cannot include checks issued by Princeton University.
+If a University-issued check is included in a deposit, it will be removed and forwarded to invoice processing to be voided.

-- If your actual deposit of checks is greater than or less than the amounts indicated on your deposit form, Cash Operations will contact you with the corrected total.
+Incorrect Deposit Form: If your actual deposit of checks is greater than or less than the amounts indicated on your deposit form, we will contact you with a corrected total.

-Allow up to seven business days for complete processing of your deposit.
+When cash is received, funds are automatically applied to your department, based on your merchant ID and the chartstring you specified.
+Credit card transaction fees are charged to the department in the same manner.
+Allow up to 7 business days for complete processing of your deposit.
 Verify that your deposit has been processed by viewing your project grant statements monthly.
-In the event there is a discrepancy with a deposit, immediately notify Cash Operations.
+In the event there is a discrepancy with a deposit, immediately notify us.